Partitioning the vertices of a torus into isomorphic subgraphs: Introduction

 For graphs $G$ and $H$, an $H$\emph{-packing of} $G$ is a collection of vertex-disjoint subgraphs of $G$ each isomorphic to $H$.
 An $H$-packing of $G$ is \emph{perfect} if every vertex in $V(G)$ is covered by the $H$-packing; and {\em induced} if the copies of $H$ in the packing are also induced subgraphs.
 If $G$ admits a perfect $H$-packing, then every vertex of $G$ must belong to a copy of $H$, and $|V(H)|$ must divide $|V(G)|$: we shall refer to these as the \emph{base conditions} on $G$ and $H$.

-In a general graph $G$, the base conditions are not sufficient to guarantee a perfect $H$-packing, even when $G$ is vertex-transitive (let $H$ be a $5\times5$ grid with the central vertex removed and let $G$ be an $n\times n$ grid, where $n$ is a multiple of 24).
+In a general graph $G$, the base conditions are not sufficient to guarantee a perfect $H$-packing, even when $G$ is vertex-transitive (let $H$ be a $5\times5$ grid with the central vertex removed and let $G$ be an $n\times n$ torus, where $n$ is a multiple of 24).
 However, the base conditions may be enough to guarantee a perfect $H$-packing of some {\em power} $G^n$ of $G$ (here $G^n$ denotes the $n$th Cartesian product of $G$).

 For example, Offner~\cite{offner} asked whether the base conditions on $H$ are sufficient to guarantee a perfect $H$-packing in $Q_n$ for $n$ sufficiently large with respect to $|V(H)|$.
+Recall that the $n$-dimensional hypercube, denoted by $Q_n$, is $(K_2)^n$.
 This question was recently resolved by Gruslys~\cite{vyt}, who proved the following attractive result.

 \begin{thm}[Gruslys~\cite{vyt}] Let $H$ be an induced subgraph of $Q_k$, for some $k\ge1$.
 If $|H|$ is a power of 2, then there is an integer $n_0=n_0(H)$ such that $Q_n$ admits a perfect induced $H$-packing for all $n \ge n_0$. \end{thm}